How to treat hepatitis B safely

 • Green tea

-While these may support general health, they are not cures for Hepatitis B. Always consult a healthcare professional before trying any herbal treatment.
+While these may assist general health conditions, they are not necessary solutions for Hepatitis B. Always seek the attention of a healthcare expert before trying any herbal medications.

 When to See a Doctor Immediately

-These could be signs of serious liver complications.
+These could be signs of serious liver situation.

 Preventing the Spread of Hepatitis B

-Protecting others is an important part of managing the condition.
+Protecting others is an important part of managing the illness.

 Key Prevention Tips